Navigating End-of-Life Conversations with Confidence

 This workshop is for

-Doctors, nurses, allied health professionals, social workers, community workers, and students
+Doctors, nurses, allied health professionals, social workers, community workers, students, as well as arts, creative, and community practitioners

 About the Artist Facilitators